-The process for the after-hours service is that clients telephone their local service number, where they are connected to the paging service that then pages St Vincent's/Caritas Christi.
-St Vincent's/Caritas Christi have access to the live PERM patient data for triage purposes, e.g. current medication, notes and assessment information.
+The process for the after-hours service is that clients telephone their local service number; they are then connected to the call centre of the paging service, which answers with a specific script and asks some predetermined questions.
+St Vincent's/Caritas Christi is then paged the information which allows them to have the patients information ready when they ring the client back.
+St Vincent's/Caritas Christi have access to the live PERM patient data or paper based patient report for BCH which can then be used for triage purposes, e.g. current medication, notes and assessment information.
 They record their advice regarding interventions within the system so that palliative care staff can view overnight activity at the start of the following day.
+For BCH clients triage staff send a report each morning listing all clients who have called and the call content.

-Figure 2: The impact for Strategic Direction 2.5 is an increase in the total number of after-hours calls and the total number of patient/carer initiated calls which is demonstrated by figure 2.
+Figure 4: The impact for Strategic Direction 2.5 is an increase in the total number of after-hours calls and the total number of patient/carer initiated calls which are demonstrated by figure 4.